 September 2021 start date: We are currently accepting applications from domestic students only.
 It is strongly recommended that you apply well before the deadline:

 Final Deadline: April 30, 2020 (supporting documentation due May 15) \

 International students can apply to the September 2022 start date.
 Applications will be accepted beginning October 2021.

 Subscribe to our mailing list! – receive important and timely information regarding the application process to the MEnvSc program.

 Check our upcoming Admissions Events to learn more about hour program or chat with a program representative.

 Learn More About the Three Fields of Study Available

 Our faculty are well-positioned to meet the challenge of training well-qualified students for careers related to environmental monitoring, assessment, remediation and restoration.

 This field trains professionals in the application of ecological theory and principles to real-world conservation challenges, with an emphasis on multidisciplinary content and non-thesis options that allow more coursework to ensure young professionals are provided with the tools and knowledge they will need for productive careers.

-The Climate Change Impact Assessment fields is designed to a new generation of climate change scientists, providing a well-defined curriculum ensuring quality training of graduates in this field; and, explore and plan for climate change over the next few decades.
+The Climate Change Impacts and Adaptation field is designed for a new generation of climate change scientists, providing a well-defined curriculum ensuring quality training of graduates in this field and, explore and plan for climate change over the next few decades.